Development and Testing of a Modular Large-Area Cosmic Ray Telescope Using Scintillator-Fiber Hybrid Design for Millimeter-Level Muon Tracking: Detector Performance

 \subsection{Hit Position Resolution}

 The telescope was self-calibrated by aligning the four detection layers in parallel.
 Muon trajectories were reconstructed from three of four layers to evaluate the spatial resolution of the remaining one.
 Take the second layer as an example, the hit positions from the other three layers were used to reconstruct the muon trajectory via the least-squares method, yielding the position $x_{\rm rec}$.
-The residual distribution was then derived by comparing $x_{\rm rec}$ with the actual observed position $x_{\rm obs}$ in the second layer, defined as $\Delta x = x_{\rm obs} - x_{\rm rec}$, as shown in \fig{Pic_SpatialResolutionSetUp}.
+The residual distribution was then derived by comparing $x_{\rm rec}$ with the actual observed position $x_{\rm obs}$ in the second layer, defined as $\Delta x = x_{\rm obs} - x_{\rm rec}$, as shown in \fig{SpatialResolutionSetUp}.
 The residual distribution reflects both the spatial resolution of the detector and possible mechanical alignment deviations.
-The Gaussian standard deviation of the residual distribution gives the position resolution of the second layer, measured to be approximately 1.89 mm, as shown in \fig{Pic_SpatialResolutionResult}.
+The Gaussian standard deviation of the residual distribution gives a measurement for spatial resolution, as shown in \fig{SpatialResolutionResult} for the second layer.
+The results of all four layers are listed in \tab{resolutions}.
+Assuming the intrinsic resolutions of all layers are the same, i.e. $\sigma_0$.
+For the straight line fit, the variance of residual, $\sigma^2$, is given by (ignoring statistical uncertainties),

+where $L$ is the number of layers excluding DUT, $z_d$ is the position of DUT, and $z$ for other layers.
+With our test configuration, the intrinsic resolution can be obtained as $ 1.45\pm 0.12\mm$.